 Avoid the refund process by printing your shipping label right the first time with all the right specs in hand.

-- Verify your addresses
+- Verify your recipient and return addresses

 - Measure your package’s dimensions